biopet/biopet/docs/pipelines/multisample/shiva.md

 ### Gender aware variantcalling

-In Shiva and ShivaVariantcalling while using haplotypecaller_gvcf it is possible to do gender aware variantcalling.
-In this mode it required to supply bed files to define haploid regions (see config values).
+In Shiva and ShivaVariantcalling while using haplotypecaller_gvcf it is possible to do gender aware variant calling.
+In this mode it is required to supply bed files to define haploid regions (see config values).
 - For males, `hap̦loid_regions` and `hap̦loid_regions_male` is used.
 - For females, `hap̦loid_regions` and `hap̦loid_regions_female` is used.